 - intellectual – difficulty learning or understanding

 - acquired – head injury, stroke or acquired brain injury

 But good accessibility practices don’t just apply to older Australians or people with a permanent disability.

 All of us will have different needs at different times and in different circumstances.

-- people with “temporary disability” such as a broken arm or lost glasses
+- a broken arm or lost glasses

-- people using a slow internet connection
+- people living in regional Australia who only have access to a slow internet connection

-- people using limited or expensive bandwidth or who live in regional areas
+- people using limited or expensive bandwidth

 - people using older internet devices that may not be running the latest software versions